 It’s the most important meal of the day – and this is even more poignant on a day you plan to physically exert yourself more than usual!
 Hiking is a fairly strenuous task, that requires sustained energy over a long period of time, and on the day of a walk, it’s absolutely vital that you eat a hearty, balanced breakfast to keep you going.

 It may be delicious, but this isn’t the time for a cheeky bacon sarnie.
 Load up on complex carbohydrates, as well as vitamins and minerals.
-Yoghurt with fresh fruit, healthy cereals, and wholemeal toast are a good combination – washed down with a glass of fresh fruit juice, you’ll be good to go.
+Yoghurt with fresh fruit, healthy cereals, and wholemeal toast is a good combination – washed down with a glass of fresh fruit juice, you’ll be good to go.

 Leave things as you find them